-A quick Google search of symptoms explains that you likely have pink eye or an eye allergy.
+A quick online search of symptoms explains that you likely have pink eye or an eye allergy.
 But how are you supposed to know which one?
 Understanding the difference between these two is key to getting the right treatment so your eyes can return to normal.

 Pink eye results from inflammation in the eye’s lining and eyelid that causes the capillaries to swell.
 Called conjunctivitis, the condition occurs when exposed to certain viruses, bacteria, or chemical aggravates.

 You should seek advice from a healthcare professional when you experience any problem with your eyes.
-But if you’re trying to figure out the root cause of your eye problem, here are some ways to determine if it’s pink eye or eye allergies causing the issue.
+But if you’re trying to figure out the root cause of your eye problem, there are several symptoms that can help you tell the two conditions apart.

 Pink eye caused by bacteria generates a yellow or green discharge and crusting around the eyelids.
 If you wake up to find one or both of your eyelids stuck together, you likely have bacterial conjunctivitis.
 Your health care provider treats the condition with prescription antibiotic eye drops.